slorber/react-reboot/README.md

 # Problems

-- Currently, no single tool solve every transform problem, and setting up and integrating multiple tools together is annoying
+- Currently, no single tool solve every transform problem, and setting up and integrating all the available tools together is time consuming.

-- Choosing which codemods or ESLint rules to run, in which order can take some time.
-This project tries apply transforms in the correct order, in a fail-safe way, and remove transforms that often crash or generate bad outputs.

-- It's not always easy to migrate a large codebase with many team members in one pass.
-Some team might prefer to migrate gradually as they are working on well-defined folders.
+- Not all transforms available are bugfree, and figuring out which to run in which order

+- Some teams might prefer to update components gradually to avoid git conflicts.
+This tool focus on transforming completely files one by one, while other tools like JSCodeShift runner are focusing on running transforms one by one efficiently against a very large codebase like Facebook.

 # TODO

 - Support other parsers (Flow...)
-- Fine-tune transformation rules
+- Fine-tune transformation rules and order
 - Publish Node API and CLI (without embedding codemods? licensing problem)
-- Provide options
+- Provide options (api + playground)
-- Probably other things
 - Tests
 - Help me :)